-- Go to Advanced settings > choose the Boot settings.
+- Go to Advanced settings, and choose Boot settings.

-- Disable Fast Boot > Save changes and restart the computer.
+- Disable Fast Boot, save changes and restart your PC.

-- In order to utilize the Windows Repair tool, you’ll need to have a bootable Windows USB stick/DVD.
-Learn how to create it, here.
+- To utilize the Windows Repair tool, you’ll need a bootable Windows USB stick/DVD.

-- Connect the flash drive/DVD to your computer and set it as the Primary Boot Drive.
+- Connect the flash drive/DVD to your PC, and set it as the Primary Boot Drive.

-- Restart the computer and wait for the bootable device to load.
-After it finishes loading, choose the Run Windows Repair option and follow through with the process.
+- Restart your PC and wait for the bootable device to load.
+After it finishes loading, choose the Repair your computer option and follow through with the process.

 - This should fix the existing errors and make the system boot properly.